 Is content marketing worth the effort for your business?

 Content marketing is only worth the effort if it works.
 That means it should get results.
-Unfortunately, as we said at the beginning of this article, there are no guaranteed results, meaning it’s often a case of you won’t know until you try.
+Unfortunately, as I said at the beginning of this article, there are no guaranteed results, meaning it’s often a case of you won’t know until you try.

 The good news is there are some things you can do to increase the chances of success.